-Dr. Schellhase teaches several courses in the program, including Therapeutic Modalities in Athletic Training, Organization and Administration of Athletic Training, and Case Studies in Sports Medicine.
+Schellhase teaches several courses in the program, including Foundational Behaviors of AT I and II, Prevention of Injury and Illness in AT, Therapeutic Interventions in AT I and II, and Administration in AT I and II.
 She is also the primary advisor to the program’s students, and a former advisor of the Student Athletic Training Organization (SATO).
 She is the current advisor for the Gamma Iota chapter of Iota Tau Alpha (ITA), the National Academic Honor Society for the athletic training profession.
-Dr. Schellhase served as the athletic trainer to the U-21 Women’s Basketball National Team, traveling to France and Moscow for the World Championships.
+Schellhase served as the athletic trainer to the U-21 Women’s Basketball National Team, traveling to France and Moscow for the World Championships.
 She is a 2007 recipient of the NACADA Outstanding New Faculty Advisor Award.
 She also received the 2005 ATAF College and University Athletic Trainer of the Year Award and a 2012 NACADA Outstanding Advising Certificate of Merit Winner – Faculty Academic Advising Category.

-- Ed.D., Curriculum and Instruction, University of Central Florida
+- EdD, Doctor of Education, Curriculum and Instruction, University of Central Florida

 - Organization & Administration in Athletic Training

 - AT Knowledge of Therapeutic Modalities

 Jennifer and Matthew Laws are November’s Athletic Training Preceptors of the Month